shiyin-lc/DD-GCN/README.md

 # DD-GCN
-The implementation of DD-GCN in ICME 2023.
+This repo is the official implementation for the paper "DD-GCN: Directed Diffusion Graph Convolutional Network for Skeleton-based Human Action Recognition", ICME 2023.